-In order to ensure that students succeed in their program of study and in their career, ATI requires all students, in both hybrid online and traditional in-classroom programs, to meet certain technology requirements established by the school.
+In order to ensure that students succeed in their program of study and in their career, ATI requires all students to meet certain technology requirements established by the school.
 ATI may use software apps to help the student and the school successfully track attendance, participation, and progress through the student's program, including anti-plagiarism software, such as Turnitin or Respondus.
 All students are required to own a computer, tablet, or a smartphone (android or iPhone) that meets the school's minimum technology standards (as described below) and, as a condition of enrollment, may be required to download specific apps or programs provided by the school and/or set up set up specific electronic accounts, in order to fully utilize this electronic support system.